 Include the area code 02 when calling from outside Metro Manila and the country code +63 when calling from outside the Philippines.

-Prepare the following information to verify your identity with the customer service agent: complete name, home address, and date of birth.
+You may have to provide the following information to verify your identity with the customer service agent:

 Email the BIR